FLEURS DU MALADE

-the duality of nature as suggested during the Symbolist movement of the 19th century from Charles Baudelaire's 'Les Fleurs Du Mal'.
-His ode to the anti-heroes: the beggars, the blue collars, the gamblers, the prostitutes, and victims of imperialism.
+It also serves as a metaphor for Charles Baudelaire's 'Les Fleurs Du Mal' — his ode to the anti-heroes: the beggars, the blue collars, the gamblers, the prostitutes and victims of imperialism, dining on the fringes of life with decadence and lust.
 During this period Christians were reluctant to use the rose in funerary arts because of its association with decadence.

 The pendant is antiqued sterling silver on a sterling silver traditional styled chain-link chain.
 Length is adjustable to be smaller.